mi-noong/mi-noong/README.md

 ### Hello, I'm Minyoung Kim!😊💗

-Good day!
+Good day!🌻
-I'm a Frontend Developer building mobile apps using Flutter and React.
+I'm an aspiring Frontend Developer eager to grow in the field.🔥 <br>

-If you want to contact me, feel free to leave me a message!
+I'm interested in building apps with Flutter and React.💻

 <br/>